Film and TV show streaming services have become increasingly important to the way that we want to consume our content in the UK.

 Although iOS device users cannot purchase Google Play content through the app, they can play back videos purchased on a computer or separate Android device.
 It shows Google has a more open mindset when offering services across other platforms.
 You can, of course, play Google Play movies and TV shows through PC and Mac too, using a browser, and Roku streaming boxes have also got a channel dedicated to Google Play.

 Like all Android TV devices, such as the Nvidia Shield TV box, Google's own Nexus Player also features Google Play for big screen use.
 Android powered Smart TVs too.

 For: Google's digital store is simple and uncomplicated to use.
 It is also managed and maintained by one of the largest organisations in the world, so you can be pretty sure your content is not going to magically disappear.

 The vast array of Android-powered devices also ensures that you should be able to play your films or telly programmes on any screen you like.
 You can also watch content on a television through a HDMI cable connected to your Android device if it supports it.

 Most films are also presented in 5.1 surround sound, which is more than some other services offer.
 And you can store content locally for offline viewing.

-Against: Unfortunately, there are many reports that HD playback of Google Play content is currently restricted to 720p.
-The service also has a smaller library of movies and shows available.
+Against: Unfortunately, the service also has a smaller library of movies and shows available than iTunes. say.
 This is growing, but Google Play is still in its infancy in comparison to some of the more established rivals.